tarantool/doc/doc/reference/reference_lua/buffer.rst

 -------------------------------------------------------------------------------

-The ``buffer`` module returns a dynamically resizable buffer which is solely for use as an option for methods of the :ref:`net.box module <net_box-module>`.
+The ``buffer`` module returns a dynamically resizable buffer which is solely for optional use by methods of the :ref:`net.box module <net_box-module>` or the :ref:`msgpack module <msgpack-module>`.

 Ordinarily the ``net.box`` methods return a Lua table.
-If a ``buffer`` option is used, then the ``net.box`` methods return a raw MsgPack_ string.
+If a ``buffer`` option is used, then the ``net.box`` methods return a :ref:`raw MsgPack string <msgpack-definitions>`.
-This saves time on the server, if the client application has its own routine for decoding MsgPack strings.
+This saves time on the server, if the client application has its own routine for decoding raw MsgPack strings.

 .. module:: buffer

+.. _buffer-ibuf:

 .. function:: ibuf()